 Please be careful not to interpret the status of a particular facility based solely on an inspection report.
 You are encouraged to browse the history of a facility and do other research such as contacting the facility before arriving at any conclusions.
 This web site has been designed to convey similar information to the general public as they would receive through a request under the Freedom of Information and Protection of Privacy Act of B.C.

-While every effort is made to keep the information up-to-date and make sure that it is accurate, the Vancouver Island Health Authority is not responsible for discrepancies between information posted here and the actual inspection reports provided to the care facility and maintained in the VIHA Community Care Licensing offices.
+While every effort is made to keep the information up-to-date and make sure that it is accurate, Island Health is not responsible for discrepancies between information posted here and the actual inspection reports provided to the care facility and maintained in Island Health's Community Care Licensing offices.

 For more information, please read the Frequently Asked Questions and contact the Licensing Office.

 All living organisms require water.
 Health and living conditions, biodiversity and population growth are all regulated by water.
 This makes water a very valuable resource with many competing interests.
-The focus of Vancouver Island Health Authority’s Drinking Water Program is ensuring the safety of the water reaching the consumer for domestic purposes.
+The focus of Island Health' Drinking Water Program is ensuring the safety of the water reaching the consumer for domestic purposes.

 The team of Drinking Water Officers includes Medical Health Officers, Environmental Health Officers and Public Health Engineers, all working together to